oar-team/kapack/README.md

 #### Development

 Add your package in a folder at the root and create a nix expression in it, preferably `default.nix`.
-Add your package to default.nix.
+Add your package to the root datamove-nix/default.nix.